Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_tags_attributes_categories.md

 The category types are:

-* **Global**: These are either legacy categories that were created using the Unified Catalog category management system, or are categories created while creating products.
+* **Global**: Either legacy categories that were created using the Unified Catalog category management system, or are categories created while creating products.
 They can be used with either Asset or Products.
-* **Product specific**:  These categories can only be assigned to a product.
+* **Product specific**: Categories that can only be assigned to a product.

 The product specific categories have two types of visibility:

-* Private: This category is used for filtering the Product Foundry catalog only.
+* Private: For filtering the Product Foundry catalog only.
-* Public: This category is used to filter the Product Foundry catalog, as well as the Marketplace product.
+* Public: For filtering the Product Foundry catalog and the Marketplace product.

-A public category can be set as a **Featured** by providers to highlight and advertise this category and the associated products on the Marketplace home page.
+A public category can be set to **Featured** by providers to highlight and advertise the category and the associated products on the Marketplace home page.
 In this case, a category image is required and provides greater visibility.
-The maximum number of Featured categories is set to five.
+The maximum number of Featured categories is **five**.

+A public category can be Visible / Featured in one or multiple Marketplaces depending on the necessary Marketplace advertisement level.

+### Viewing categories

+1. Log into the platform.
+2. Navigate to *Catalog > Product Foundry > Categories*.
+This page displays all global categories assigned only to products and product categories with the following information:

+    * The category name
+    * The number of products the category is assigned to
+    * The category visibility (Product Foundry or Marketplace)
+    * The number of times the category is featured in Marketplaces
+    * The category description
+    * The ellipsis menu for additional actions: Edit / Delete

+Click the category name to open the category details page.
+From the details page, you can [edit the category](#editing-a-category) or [convert to a featured category](#convert-a-product-category-into-a-featured-category).

 ### Creating a global category